Estimate and manage capacity of a search service

 2. Under Settings, open the Scale page to modify replicas and partitions.

-The following screenshot shows a Basic Standard provisioned with one replica and partition.
+The following screenshot shows a Standard service provisioned with one replica and partition.
 The formula at the bottom indicates how many search units are being used (1).
 If the unit price was $100 (not a real price), the monthly cost of running this service would be $100 on average.

 Scale page showing current values